meghavarshini/DSF-template-compendium/README.md

-# Data Science Institute Data Science Fellows Template Research Compendium
+# Data Science Institute Data Science Fellows Research Compendium: Megh Krishnaswamy

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## A compendium of code, data, and author's manuscript accompanying the manuscript:

-#### TBD

 ## Overview
 This repository is organized as a reproducible research compendium.
-Future updates to this compendium will include a Dockerfile and Binder Container
+Future updates to this compendium will include a Dockerfile and Binder Container.

+The directory logs/ contains my weekly logs from my time as a Data Science Fellow.

 ## File Organization